satya164/react-native-tab-view/README.md

 Function which takes an object with the current route and returns a custom React Element to be used as a badge.

+#### `renderTouchable`

+Function which takes an object with the current route and returns a custom React Element to be used as a touchable elements.

 ##### `onTabPress`

 Function to execute on tab press.
 It receives the scene for the pressed tab, useful for things like scroll to top.